All Episodes

 Maybe you're really good at building nuclear reactors.

-Maybe you're really good at singing or playing an instrument and you can busk or something like that.
+Maybe you're really good at singing or playing an instrument and you can busk or something like that, well, that's a lot of work to get resources.

-For me, like I started learning computer programming when I was 11 years old, and it wasn't for like, I don't know, 16 or 17 years that I ended up being able to make some money at it.
+For me, like, I started learning computer programming when I was 11 years old, and it wasn't for like, I don't know, 16 or 17 years that I ended up being able to make some money at it.

-So it is very efficient to steal.
+So, it is very efficient to steal.

 It is very efficient to use force to get what you want.

-And that's Daridian.
+And that's Doridian.

-It is easier to steal an egg and get calories that way than to have to eat all of the food that is required to build an egg inside your belly.
+and get calories that way than to have to eat all of the food that is required to build an egg inside your belly.

 So evil arises with humanity.

-Evil is very efficient, and virtue has to be something that goes against efficiency and hedonism.
+Evil is very efficient and virtue has to be something that goes against efficiency and hedonism.

 Because if human beings always did what they wanted and what they wanted was the good, then we would need no science or no discipline or no theory of morality.

-Morality is specifically there to tell you not to do the stuff that you really want to do or would find efficient the animal within you who wants the greatest reward for the least effort in an amoral fashion as nature is.
+or would find efficient the animal within you who wants the greatest reward for the least effort in an amoral fashion, as nature is.

 Why?

-Because it's a lot easier to peck at roadkill than it is to go and try and catch your own food.
+Because it's a lot easier to peck at Roadkill than it is to go and try and catch your own food.

 It's efficient.